mulle-sde/mulle-match/README.md

 ### Pattern file - rules

 A pattern file is a sequence of rules.
 Each rule is on a line.
-Read how a [.gitignore](https://git-scm.com/docs/gitignore) file works, as that's pretty similar to the way a *pattern file* work.
+Read how a [.gitignore](https://git-scm.com/docs/gitignore) file works, as that's pretty similar to the way a *patternfile* work.
 The pattern matching is done using bash `case` regular expressions with a few extensions:

 Pattern           | Description